Posted on June 30, 2020 by USAEOP

 Our inventors in Danville, Ill. signed on to Zoom this week for some quality STEM exploration!
 Watch a video from Facebook highlighting the week’s activities, here.
 Leading up to CI Connect, the students received their activity kits chock full of the materials they needed.
 To ensure the students had the necessary support, they were then divided into groups led by our team leaders, who guided the activities.
 Our young inventors had the chance to interact with their team leaders and fellow team members as they explored the exciting world of STEM.
 Thank you to the coaches and parents for making CI Connect possible!

-Camp Invention is week-long summer program targeted at the youngest learners, exposing them to the exciting worlds of science, technology, engineering and innovation.
+Camp Invention is week-long summer program for K-6 grade students, exposing them to the exciting worlds of science, technology, engineering and innovation.
 CI is administered by the National Inventors Hall of Fame.
 Learn more about Camp Invention here.
 Learn more about Camp Invention Connect and find a program near you, here.

 Find a Volunteering Opportunity

 Visit our Program Volunteers page for a tool to find the best opportunity for you.

 The eCYBERMISSION Mini-Grant is intended to support teachers/program leaders as they implement eCYBERMISSION with their teams.
 Educators (formal and informal) of students in grades 6-9 are encouraged to apply.
 Special consideration is given to Title 1 schools and to those with underserved/ under-represented populations.